-If you feel intimidated by the internet buying process, you’re not alone.
+If you’re a first-time internet buyer and feel intimidated by the process, you’re not alone.
 Most internet service providers (ISPs) make understanding what speeds you need (both download and upload), how much you will actually be paying each month and what type of equipment you need to either rent or buy as confusing as possible.

 On top of all that, you will also want to consider contracts, data caps and installation.
 It’s a lot to think about but we have broken it down for you so you can be sure that you are getting exactly what you need for the best deal possible.